-Exchange 2010 is still supported in this application and the Exchange Deployment Assistant is by far the commonly used migration process bearing in mind that it’s suggested if you have a single-forest, single-domain environment and not a complex Active Directory system with any child domains or other configurations.
+Exchange Deployment Assistant is by far the commonly used Exchange 2010 to Office 365 migration technique.
+However, this technique is suggested only if you have a single-forest, single-domain environment and not a complex Active Directory system with child domains or other configurations.
 In this article, we’ve covered three methods to migrate Exchange 2010 to Office 365.
 You may follow any method, based on your setup and downtime needs.

-As said, this migration is heavily dependent on a perfectly running Outlook Anywhere.
-In the later Exchange Servers it is enabled by default, but on Exchange 2010 if you haven’t configured it yet, you need it now.
-To setup Outlook Anywhere you need to install an SSL certificate (not self-signed) and the RPC over HTTP component on the server hosting Exchange.
-This can be setup in expanding the Server Configuration/Client Access and right click on your server in the Client Access area in the middle section.
+As said, Exchange 2010 to Office 365 migration is heavily dependent on a perfectly running Outlook Anywhere.
+In the later Exchange servers, it is enabled by default, but on Exchange 2010 if you haven’t configured it yet, you need to do it now.
+To set up Outlook Anywhere, you need to install an SSL certificate (not self-signed) and the RPC over HTTP component on the server hosting Exchange.
+To set up this, expand the Server Configuration/Client Access and right-click on your server in the Client Access area in the middle section.

 New-ManagementRoleAssignment –Name:impersonationAssignmentName –Role:ApplicationImpersonation –User:<Your migration user>